 be killed because of the crimes committed by adults?

-From the evidence I have presented it can be clearly seen that
+evidence I have presented it can be clearly seen that

 Anonymous' position is untenable: His justifications for the atrocity